whatevery1says/resources/how-to-work-with-markdown.md

 ## How to Write Markdown

+It is conventional to save files written in Markdown with the extension `.md`.
+Most editors will recognize these files as Markdown and will highlight the formatting to make the text more readable.

-There are _many_ options.
+There are _many_ options for writing Markdown.
 A good place to start is simply by learning Markdown from a cheat sheet.
 The following websites are extremely useful.

 * [https://daringfireball.net/projects/markdown/syntax](https://daringfireball.net/projects/markdown/syntax)
 * [https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)